apanin/W5IOKeypad/README.md

 At this point, you can create a [GitHub pull request](https://help.github.com/articles/about-pull-requests/) with your changes to the original library.

 If you wish to make your library public, use `particle library publish` or `Publish` command.

-## LICENSE
-Copyright 2020 Nina Parenteau

-Licensed under the <insert your choice of license here> license